merkle-open/magnolia-appbuilder-ui5/README.md

 Marks a class as AppFactory.
 The annotation properties define the basic app properties like 'name', 'label' and 'icon'.

-This annotation also allows to place the app in a Launcher Group.
-It is possible to create a new group, see ['Creating an App Launcher Group'](#creating-an-app-launcher-group), and add the app to the newly created group, or to use an existing Launcher Group.
-The position of the app in the group can be configured with the 'order' annotation property.

 #### SubApp (Target: Method)
 The AppFactory requires at least one method marked with the `@SubApp` annotation this method must return a `info.magnolia.ui.api.app.SubAppDescriptor`.